LaurentZuijdwijk/jpeg-turbo-stream/README.md

     x: 0,              // crop using this x offset
     y: 0               // crop using this y offset
   },
+  page: [1,5],         // only render page 1 to 5 (for pdfs)
+                       // set to a single number if you only want to render one page
+                       // or omit if you want all pages
   rotate: 'auto',      // auto rotate image based on exif data
                        // or use rotate:degrees
   density: 300         // set the image density. useful when converting pdf to images